 The following are some of the most common keloid removal treatments:

-Once your keloid removal surgery is complete, Superficial Radiation Therapy with the SRT-100 is a highly effective treatment to prevent the re-occurrence of the keloid.
+Once your keloid removal surgery is complete, Superficial Radiation Therapy with the SRT-100 is a highly effective treatment to help reduce the re-occurrence of the keloid.

 It's one of the most effective keloid treatment options available to people who want to the chance to live without keloids.